flybirdz/GPT-is-All-you-need/README.md

 ### 6 WPS AI

-Inside WPS(A Chinese Microsoft 365-like Product) (Not currently open to the public)
+Inside WPS(A Chinese Microsoft 365-like Product)

 ### 7 Windows Copilot

-Inside Windows (Not currently open to the public)
+Inside Windows (Not available in some countries)

 ### 8 飞书"My AI"